-The DCTA Board and employees hold themselves accountable to their constituents and are committed to being exemplary stewards of public resources.
+As public servants, DCTA employees and Board of Directors hold themselves accountable to their constituents and are committed to being exemplary stewards of public resources.

-The DCTA Board and employees are committed to working collaboratively to deliver the components of the Service Plan in a timely manner to serve the mobility needs of our customers.
+DCTA employees and Board of Directors are committed to working collaboratively to deliver the components of the Service Plan in a timely manner to serve the mobility needs of our passengers.

-The DCTA, in the pursuit of excellence, will consistently offer innovative, effective, and quality public transportation alternatives that exceed customer expectations.
+Always in the pursuit of excellence, DCTA will consistently offer innovative, effective and quality public transportation alternatives that will exceed passenger expectations.

-The DCTA Board and employees shall conduct themselves in a manner that upholds the highest legal and ethical standards.
-We are uncompromising in our commitment to truth, honesty, and openness in all relationships and interactions.
+It is incumbent upon DCTA employees and Board of Directors to conduct themselves in a manner that upholds the highest moral, legal and ethical standards.
+We are uncompromising in our commitment to truth, honesty and openness in all relationships and interactions.

-The DCTA believes that all customers are important and all employees add value; and we will treat customers and employees with dignity and esteem.
+We believe that all of our passengers are important and that all of our employees add value.
+We will treat passengers and employees with dignity and esteem.